mariantirlea/python-blackjack/README.md

 The parameters of the game are present in the `Globals.py` file.

 The input file is placed inside the `data` folder of the app.
+The number of chips is updated after each game!